connectrpc/connect-swift/README.md

 ## Status

-This project is in beta, and we may make a few changes as we gather feedback from early adopters.
-Join us on [Slack][slack]!
+This project is stable and follows semantic versioning, which means any breaking changes will result in a major version increase.
+Our goal is to not make breaking changes unless absolutely necessary.

 ## Legal